open-telemetry/community/docs/how-to-configure-new-repository.md

 ## Permission changes

-In order to change repository permissions (e.g., for temporary or permanent admin access, or adding a new triagers team), an issue in the community repository needs to be created to keep track of changes.
+In order to change repository permissions (e.g., for temporary or permanent admin access, adding branch protection rules, or adding a new triagers team), an issue in the community repository needs to be created to keep track of changes.
 Please use the "Repository Maintenance Request" issue template for such requests.
+For temporary permission changes, the issue should be kept open until the work is finished and permissions can be reverted again.